mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The ``assertCollectionExists`` operation instructs the test runner to assert
 that the given collection exists in the database.
+The test runner MUST use the
+internal MongoClient for this operation.

+The following arguments are supported:

+- ``collectionName``: Required string.
+See `commonOptions_collectionName`_.

+- ``databaseName``: Required string.
+See `commonOptions_databaseName`_.

 An example of this operation follows::

     - name: assertCollectionExists
       object: testRunner
       arguments:
-        database: db
-        collection: test
+        collectionName: *collection0Name
+        databaseName:  *database0Name

 Use a ``listCollections`` command to check whether the collection exists.
 Note
 that it is currently not possible to run ``listCollections`` from within a
 transaction.

-**TODO**: If this will refer to a collection entity, database is redundant.
-Otherwise, consider renaming the arguments to databaseName and collectionName as
-was done in `collectionData`_.

 assertCollectionNotExists
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``assertCollectionNotExists`` operation instructs the test runner to assert that the given collection does not exist in the database.
+The test runner MUST use the internal MongoClient for this operation.

+The following arguments are supported:

+- ``collectionName``: Required string.
+See `commonOptions_collectionName`_.

+- ``databaseName``: Required string.
+See `commonOptions_databaseName`_.

 An example of this operation follows::

     - name: assertCollectionNotExists
       object: testRunner
       arguments:
-        database: db
-        collection: test
+        collectionName: *collection0Name
+        databaseName:  *database0Name

 Use a ``listCollections`` command to check whether the collection exists.
 Note that it is currently not possible to run ``listCollections`` from within a transaction.

-**TODO**: If this will refer to a collection entity, database is redundant.
-Otherwise, consider renaming the arguments to databaseName and collectionName as was done in `collectionData`_.

 assertIndexExists
 ~~~~~~~~~~~~~~~~~

-The ``assertIndexExists`` operation instructs the test runner to assert that the
+The ``assertIndexExists`` operation instructs the test runner to assert that an
 index with the given name exists on the collection.
+The test runner MUST use the
+internal MongoClient for this operation.

+The following arguments are supported:

+- ``collectionName``: Required string.
+See `commonOptions_collectionName`_.

+- ``databaseName``: Required string.
+See `commonOptions_databaseName`_.

+- ``indexName``: Required string.
+Index name.

 An example of this operation follows::

     - name: assertIndexExists
       object: testRunner
       arguments:
-        database: db
-        collection: test
+        collectionName: *collection0Name
+        databaseName:  *database0Name
-        index: t_1
+        indexName: t_1

 Use a ``listIndexes`` command to check whether the index exists.
 Note that it is
 currently not possible to run ``listIndexes`` from within a transaction.

-**TODO**: If this will refer to a collection entity, database is redundant.
-Otherwise, consider renaming the arguments to databaseName and collectionName as
-was done in `collectionData`_.

 assertIndexNotExists
 ~~~~~~~~~~~~~~~~~~~~

-The ``assertIndexNotExists`` operation instructs the test runner to assert that the index with the given name does not exist on the collection.
+The ``assertIndexNotExists`` operation instructs the test runner to assert that an index with the given name does not exist on the collection.
+The test runner MUST use the internal MongoClient for this operation.

+- ``collectionName``: Required string.
+See `commonOptions_collectionName`_.

+- ``databaseName``: Required string.
+See `commonOptions_databaseName`_.

+- ``indexName``: Required string.
+Index name.

 An example of this operation follows::

     - name: assertIndexNotExists
       object: testRunner
       arguments:
-        database: db
-        collection: test
+        collectionName: *collection0Name
+        databaseName:  *database0Name
-        index: t_1
+        indexName: t_1

 Use a ``listIndexes`` command to check whether the index exists.
 Note that it is currently not possible to run ``listIndexes`` from within a transaction.

-**TODO**: If this will refer to a collection entity, database is redundant.
-Otherwise, consider renaming the arguments to databaseName and collectionName as was done in `collectionData`_.

 Evaluating Matches